Jan 14, 2023

-So this is the the easiest way the built in way, which is to go into the backend of your store, which you can get to like your URL slash admin.
+So this is the easiest way the built-in way, which is to go into the backend of your store, which you can get to like your URL slash admin.

 Go into products and product categories.

-And you'll see that I have two categories here, category one, Category Two, which maps up to this right here.
+And you'll see that I have two categories here, category one, and Category Two, which map up to this right here.

-Now whether your category category show up in the menu or not comes down to this green checkmark.
+Now whether your category shows up in the menu or not comes down to this green checkmark.